alevenberg/nyx-crossword/README.md

 # Crossword

-This is a python script that scrapes [this site](https://nyxcrossword.com/) for crossword answers in a given date range.
+This is a python script that scrapes [this site](https://nyxcrossword.com/) for NYT crossword answers in a given date range.

 ## Setup